mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 A member of the group applies a Remove message by taking the following steps:

+* Verify that the node index `removed` corresponds to a leaf node (i.e., that it
+  is divisible by two) and the leaf at that node is populated.

 * Replace the leaf node at position `removed` with a blank node